Nobel Prize season arrives amid war, nuclear fears, hunger

 In some cases, the winners have not lived out the values enshrined in the peace prize.

+Just this week the Vatican acknowledged imposing disciplinary sanctions on Nobel Peace Prize-winning Bishop Carlos Ximenes Belo following allegations he sexually abused boys in East Timor in the 1990s.

 Ethiopian Prime Minister Abiy Ahmed won in 2019 for making peace with neighboring Eritrea.
 A year later a largely ethnic conflict erupted in the country's Tigray region.
 Some accuse Abiy of stoking the tensions, which have resulted in widespread atrocities.
-Critics have called for his Nobel to be revoked.
+Critics have called for his Nobel to be revoked and the Nobel committee has issued a rare admonition to him.

 The Myanmar activist Aung San Suu Kyi won the peace prize in 1991 while being under house arrest for her opposition to military rule.
 Decades later, she was seen as failing in a leadership role to stop atrocities committed by the military against the country's mostly Muslim Rohingya minority.